Graduate Certificate in Art History, Criticism, and Theory (GCAHCT)

 What is a Graduate Certificate?

-A graduate certificate program is a set of courses (usually five) that provides in-depth knowledge in a specific subject.
+A graduate certificate program is a set of courses (usually five, 15 credit hours) that provides in-depth knowledge in a specific subject.
 The group of certificate courses provides a coherent knowledge base, but at a less advanced level than the set of courses in a graduate academic program such as the M.A.
 The graduate certificate is a means to obtain formalized credit for completion of a body of coursework.
 In contrast, courses completed for a minor within a degree program are credited on the transcript, but the name of the minor is not recorded.
 Those who complete a certificate program receive a certificate of completion, and transcripts record the certificate.

 The Graduate Certificate in Art History, Criticism, and Theory

-The Graduate Certificate program in Art History, Criticism, and Theory (GCAHCT) provides a knowledge base in art history and its affiliated areas of art criticism and art theory.
-The certificate program comprises a minimum of 15 semester hours of graduate work that includes 6 semester hours of required courses and 9 semester hours of related courses in art history and criticism chosen in consultation with the GCAHCT advisor.
+The Graduate Certificate program in Art History, Criticism, and Theory provides a knowledge base in art history and its affiliated areas of art criticism and art theory.
+The certificate program comprises a minimum of 15 semester hours of graduate work that includes 6 semester hours of required courses and 9 semester hours of related courses in art history and criticism chosen in consultation with the Graduate Certificate advisor.